 This paper describes the modeling of destination choice for discretionary activities in a multiagent transport simulation, using MATSim as an example.
 MATSim is based on utility maximization.
-Randomness was included implicitly and in an uncontrolled way through the stochasticity geneity is now added directly to the utility function through a random error term.
+Randomness was included implicitly and in an uncontrolled way through the stochasticity of the simulation process, and sometimes through a logit choice model.
+Unobserved heterogeneity is now added directly to the utility function through a random error term.
 Importantly, those random error terms are quenched, i.e., they will be the same for repeated executions of the choice model.
 Real-world simulation experiments for Zurich show that this substantially improves results.